 This past year has been extremely successful with the birth of four new white rhino calves.
 They are all doing well and are monitored regularly.

-The second Mombo Rhino Patrol Vehicle - purchased to enable following up on rhino sighting reports in other areas of the Okavango Delta - has proved to be invaluable.
+The second Rhino Patrol Vehicle – purchased to enable following up on rhino sighting reports in other areas of the Okavango Delta – has proved to be invaluable.
 Rhino that have not been seen in a long time and are in very remote and inaccessible areas can now be located.
-The rhino monitoring officers continues to monitor the rhino in the Mombo area (Chief's Island) daily.
+The rhino monitoring officers continues to monitor the rhino in the area daily.

 The project is currently focusing most of its attention on raising funds in order to bring in a healthy supplementary population of black rhino, most likely from Zimbabwe.
 The resounding success of the reintroduction of white rhino means that efforts can now being put into building a viable population of black rhino that can begin re-expanding into parts of Botswana where many years ago they once roamed.

 2006 saw the birth of only one calf to the white rhino population in Moremi.
-This was the second calf born to a female released at Mombo during November 2002.
-Her first calf was born at Mombo during May 2004 making the two calves almost two years apart.
-This is a sure sign that conditions at Mombo are perfect for the white rhino, in that they have security, space, food and water.
+This was the second calf born to a female released during November 2002.
+Her first calf was born during May 2004 making the two calves almost two years apart.
+This is a sure sign that conditions here are perfect for the white rhino, in that they have security, space, food and water.

 Map Ives – The story so far